mapbox/mapbox-studio-classic/docs/0000-01-01-compositing-reference.md

 The operations in the first two columns are color blending modes that provide a variety of ways to control the blending of the colors of objects and layers with each other.
 The operations in the last column are [Duff-Porter alpha blending modes](http://www.imagemagick.org/Usage/compose/#duff-porter).
 They provide a variety of ways to fill and mask objects and layers with each other.

 If you are familiar with image editors such as the GIMP or PhotoShop you will recognize many of these as layer blending modes.
-They work much the same way in TileMill, but do not (necessarily) operate on the layer as a whole.
+They work much the same way in Mapbox Studio, but do not (necessarily) operate on the layer as a whole.
 There are two ways to invoke a composite operation - on an entire style attachment via the `comp-op` property, or on a particular symbolizer via a symbolizer-specific property:

 - line-comp-op
 - line-pattern-comp-op